 Work smarter, not harder.

-It’s pretty easy when you think about it.
-And it represents a big career opportunity for you, but more on that later when we get into creating account management strategies.
+It's pretty easy when you think about it.
+And it represents a big career opportunity for you, but more on that later when we get into creating key account strategies.

 What is an intrapreneur?
 It's a term you're going to hear a lot about on this blog.
 It's someone who innovates, a disruptor and a risk taker.
 Someone that experiments and is motivated to change things for the better.

 Chirag Kulkarni, the chief executive officer of C&M Group, says: